HammadShakeel463/Go-CrudOP/README.md

 4. to connect with the database write the following two command  go get "github.com/jinzhu/gorm" go get "github.com/jinzhu/gorm/dialects/mysql"

 RUN:
-To run this application we first have to build our application type the follooowing command
+To run this application we first have to build our application type the following command
 1. cd cmd/main
 2. go build
 3. go run main.go